hohieu01/hohieu01/README.md

 I'm Hieu Ho, a software developer with a strong interest in software development, open source, artificial intelligence, blockchain, and financial technology.

+I have experience in both software engineering and developer relations across the APAC region, where I’ve contributed to various ecosystem initiatives and spoken at events like ETH and BUIDL events.

 I am looking for software engineering opportunities.
 Feel free to connect with me on LinkedIn.